 DPD Mission, Goals and Objectives

-The mission of the Didactic Program in Nutrition and Dietetics is to prepare students for supervised practice, which makes them eligible for the Commission on Dietetic Registration (CDR) credentialing exam to become a registered dietitian nutritionist and promote professional development through discovery, learning and engagement.
+The mission of the DPD is to prepare students for advanced study and supervised practice, which makes them eligible for the Commission on Dietetic Registration (CDR) credentialing exam to become an RDN and promote professional development through discovery, learning and engagement.
 The DPD will provide a curriculum and learning environment that offers a strong foundation in nutrition education and promotes an appreciation for lifelong learning.

 Goals and Objectives of the DPD Program